vorburger/www.fineract.dev/README.md

 *What version of code does this run?*  The demo instance currently runs Fineract built on April 18th, 2020.
 We're looking into making it auto updated from the latest `develop` branch ([FINERACT-906](https://issues.apache.org/jira/browse/FINERACT-906)).
 [FINERACT-883](https://issues.apache.org/jira/browse/FINERACT-883) will soon let you see the exact Git revision that is running.

+*How well tested is the code that this site runs?*  We run the latest development branch on the demo instance, and released stable branches on non demo instances.
+All running code has passed all unit and integration tests of the respective code branch.
+(Any unstable tests which had to be disabled during development, are therefore, of course, not run before code deploys to this server.)

 *What hardware, OS, DB etc. is this server running on?*  It's actually not really a "server", but runs on latest generation modern cloud infrastructure.
 The details shouldn't matter to users, and they may change over time, so we don't explain them in details here.

 *If this runs on the cloud, will it be always available?*  The cloud infrastructure  that this runs on is very reliable, and will e.g. "auto heal" and restart crashed instances.
 We use top notch industry standard [Site Reliability Engineering](https://landing.google.com/sre/books/) (SRE) best practices such as monitoring metrics etc. to keep an eye on this server.
 But here is a fun idea: Try to crash our demo - and if you manage, then work with us in the open source project to make the Fineract code more scaleable and reliable!